 JacintaPT – Personal Trainer & Nutrition Coach

 My name is Jacinta Silva.
-I have had the pleasure of working with people to achieve their goals as a personal trainer and nutrition coach since 2013.
+I have had the pleasure of working with people to achieve their goals as a Personal Trainer and Nutritionist since 2013.
 Helping people overcome barriers to better health and, as a result, a better, stronger, fitter, more resilient body, is my passion.
 Read on to find out more about me.

 In order to achieve a goal you need a plan.
 Together we will develop a strategy based on these two important factors: